ds-modules/curriculum-guide/connector/instructor/logistics.md

 ### Piazza

-[piazza.com](https://piazza.com/) is a useful platform for students to share
+[piazza.com](https://piazza.com/) is a useful platform for students and instructors to discuss course content.
+Each class can have its own Piazza website.
+Piazza functions best when the user base is active, which often is easier to achieve when the user base is large.
+The [connector instructor Piazza site](https://piazza.com/berkeley/other/cs97) is a good example.